nus-cs2113-AY2122S2/ip/README.md

 #How to Use Duke

 ##Necessary files to provide:
-'taskList.txt' - Please provide a text file named taskList.txt in the *same directory as Duke* This file will store all
+'taskList.txt' - Please provide a text file named taskList.txt in the *same directory as the .jar file* This file will store all tasks provided, and can be empty upon creation.

-taskList.txt should have the following file path:  /src/main/java/Duke/taskList.txt
+If taskList.txt is *not* provided, Duke will create it upon ending its first run.
+However, during this first run it will start with the message "file not found".

-Duke should have the following:                    /src/main/java/Duke/Duke.java
+After the file is provided, Duke will write and read tasks to it in the proper format.

 ##Running Duke